PudovIlya/Number_Guessing_Game/README.md

 # Number Guessing Game

 It's just another *Number Guessing Game*.
 Just practicing.

+(The project idea is from https://roadmap.sh/projects/number-guessing-game).

 For now it's CLI game, in which you can: